weizhenFrank/DeepPhospho/README.md

   * To train a RT model in .json config mode, change num_encd_layer in UsedModelCFG and set model_name to 'LSTMTransformer'
   * To predict RT in .json config mode, set model_name to 'LSTMTransformerEnsemble'
 * The ensembl is implemented by changing the num_encd_layer (number of transformer encoder layer) of each model, and we provided 4, 5, 6, 7, 8 five pre-trained parameters

+# <span id="train">Train DeepPhospho</span>

+## <span id="train_demo">Start demo</span>

+* We provided a demo for ion intensity model and RT model fine-tuning based on our pre-trained parameters.
+And the dataset RPE1 DIA used in this demo is also the data for EGF phospho-signaling analysis in our paper
+* Before start this, please make sure these files are existed and in correct format
+  * In folder demo/RPE1_DIA_demo_data, two files for ion model and two files for RT model are existed and please unzip the zipped ones
+  * In folder PretrainParams/IonModel, best_model.pth should exist
+* Below is the training steps
+  * Open command line (prompt in windows or any shell in linux) and change the conda enviroment to deep_phospho
+  * Change directory to DeepPhospho main folder
+  * run `python train_ion.py ./demo/ConfigDemo-IonModel-FinetuneIonModelWith_RPE1_DIA.json` to start fine-tuning ion intensity model
+    * [Notice] the GPU_IDX in this config file is set to "0", if you want to use cpu only or other device, please change it or run `python train_ion.py -c ./demo/ConfigDemo-IonModel-FinetuneIonModelWith_RPE1_DIA.json -g cpu`
+  * run `python train_rt.py ./demo/ConfigDemo-RTModel-FinetuneIonModelWith_RPE1_DIA.json`
+    * [Notice] the GPU_IDX in this config file is also set to "0"
+    * [Notice] we use ensembl model to improve the final performance of RT model, and we provided 5 pre-trained parameters with 4, 5, 6, 7, and 8 encoder layers.
+The num_encd_layer in this demo config is set to "4" and PretrainParam is "4.pth".
+To train the same models, please create five config files or add arguments like `python train_rt.py -c ./demo/ConfigDemo-RTModel-FinetuneIonModelWith_RPE1_DIA.json -l 8 - p /path/to/8.pth` to fine-tune the RT model param with 8 encoder layers

+## <span id="prepare_cust_data">Prepare your customized training data</span>

+## <span id="train_ion">Train ion intensity model with or without our pre-trained params</span>

+## <span id="train_rt">Train RT model with or without our pre-trained params</span>

 # <span id="predict">Predict spec and RT with DeepPhospho</span>